danexdev/jpeg-metadata-writer/README.md

 - Reads metadata from a JSON file.
 - Writes `title`, `description`, and `keywords` into EXIF metadata fields of JPEG files.
 - Supports batch processing for multiple images.
+- Allows selecting a **source folder** for images and metadata JSON files (default: current directory).
+- Allows specifying an **output folder** for tagged images (default: `Tagged`).
+- Copies images to the output folder before modifying metadata.
-- Overwrites original files (can be customized to keep backups).
+- Overwrites original files in the output directory (can be customized to keep backups).

 ## Prerequisites